Tips for Traveling Solo – 10 Hotel Safety Tips to Abide by

 3. Be extra mindful when going to your room

-An obvious and overall travel safety tip for solo female travelers is to always be aware and alert.
+An obvious and overall travel safety tip for solo travelers is to always be aware and alert.
 This is especially true when going to and from your hotel room.
 Stay alert whenever going to your hotel room to make sure no one is following you.

 4. Never say your room number or floor out loud